2017 MAPPS Geospatial Excellence Award for GIS/IT

-In response to devastating flooding caused by Hurricane Floyd in 1999, North Carolina established the North Carolina Floodplain Mapping Program (NCFMP) to better identify, communicate, and manage risks from flooding within the State.
-One initiative in meeting the goal of the program was establishing the Flood Inundation Mapping and Alert Network (FIMAN) to provide real-time flood information throughout the State.
+In response to devastating flooding caused by Hurricane Floyd in 1999, the North Carolina Floodplain Mapping Program (NCFMP) was established to better identify, communicate, and manage flood risks throughout the state.

 To meet this goal, the Flood Inundation Mapping & Alert Network (FIMAN) was developed to provide emergency managers and the public with detailed, real-time rainfall and stream/flood data, thereby reducing loss of life and property damage related to flood.

 Since its inception, FIMAN has evolved from a network of measurement stations (i.e. gages) that collect rain and stream flow information to a sophisticated system of nearly 550 gages and integrated technologies that collect, analyze, map, and communicate flood risk in real-time via a powerful web interface - fiman.nc.gov.